exponea/exponea-android-sdk/Documentation/push-notifications.md

 ### Handle additional data payload

-When [creating a push notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) in the Engagment web app, you can set it up to contain additional data.
+When [creating a push notification](https://documentation.bloomreach.com/engagement/docs/mobile-push-notifications#creating-a-new-notification) in the {user.mkg} web app, you can set it up to contain additional data.
 Whenever a notification arrives, the SDK will call `pushNotificationsDelegate`, which you can set on the `Exponea` object.

 ``` kotlin
 Exponea.pushNotificationsDelegate = object : PushNotificationDelegate {